AlvaroCavalcante/airflow-parse-bench/README.md

 This tool simplifies the process of measuring and comparing DAG parse times.
 It uses the same parse method as Airflow (from the Airflow repository) to measure the time taken to parse your DAGs locally, storing results for future comparisons.

+To know more about how the tool works, check out the [Medium article](https://medium.com/towards-data-science/stop-creating-bad-dags-optimize-your-airflow-environment-by-improving-your-python-code-146fcf4d27f7).

 # Installation <a id="installation"></a>
 It's recommended to use a [virtualenv](https://docs.python.org/3/library/venv.html) to avoid library conflicts.
 Once set up, you can install the package by running the following command: